Rose Wylie: Life and work

 She was born in Hythe in Kent on 14 October 1934.
 Wylie studied at the Dover School of Art from 1952 to 1956 and later graduated from the Royal College of Art with an MA, in 1981.

 She lives and works in her Kent cottage, producing extremely large paintings on unstretched, unprimed canvas, in her signature loose, spontaneous style.
 She paints from memory, usually taking her imagery from mass media.

 Wylie was one of the seven finalists for the 2009 Threadneedle Prize, and one of the winners of the 2011 Paul Hamlyn Foundation Prize for Visual Arts.

 In 2010 Wylie was the only non-American artist represented in the Women to Watch exhibition at the National Museum of Women in the Arts, Washington DC.
 In 2012, she had a retrospective at Jerwood Gallery, Hastings, followed in 2013 by an exhibition at Tate Britain, London that featured recent works.

 In September 2014, she won the John Moores Painting Prize.
-In February 2015 she became a member of the Royal Academy of Arts (RA Elect).
-In June of the same year she won the Charles Wollaston Award for "most distinguished work" in the Royal Academy Summer Exhibition.
+In December 2014 she was elected a Royal Academician.
+In June 2015 she won the Charles Wollaston Award for "most distinguished work" in the Royal Academy Summer Exhibition.